kkibria/dev_cookbook/docs/_topics/dvd2mp4.md

 converts all the tracks in ``.wav`` format.

-following python snippet will convert all the files tp mp3.
+following python snippet will convert all the files tp mp3 using ``lame``.

 ```
 #!/usr/bin/env python3